-Though relapse rates are high for addiction, they are similar to what other relapse rates are for chronic diseases like asthma, diabetes and hypertension.
+Though relapse rates are high for addiction, they are similar to what other relapse rates are for chronic diseases like asthma, diabetes, and hypertension.
 This is because addiction is a brain disease that doesn’t just go away with one stint in rehab.
 Instead, it takes a lot of regular work and effort to keep on a healthy track, and any disturbances can put a person at risk for relapse, just like binging on donuts or chocolate can make someone with diabetes very sick.

 When treating a person with diabetes, the patient requires continual evaluation.
-If you know anyone with the chronic disease, you know that constant monitoring is involved: tracking blood sugar, monitoring weight gain and regulating blood pressure.
+If you know anyone with a chronic disease, you know that constant monitoring is involved: tracking blood sugar, monitoring weight gain, and regulating blood pressure.
 There are many lifestyle changes that need to be made, too, such as eating healthy foods and exercising regularly.
 In order to facilitate these changes, patients may get rid of all tempting foods from their pantry, stop dining out with friends and switch up their daily habits.

 Living with an addiction is similar.
 To prevent the risk of relapse, patients need to clean out their homes and get rid of all reminders of their addiction.
-They need to change up their routine, find new activities to fill their time and take any warning signs seriously.
+They need to change up their routine, find new activities to fill their time, and take any warning signs seriously.
 Any deviations can be a major setback for the addict, such as returning to an old hangout or attending a party with alcohol.

 For both diabetes and addiction, being part of a self-help group is very helpful.
 It allows these people to receive the guidance they need in a welcoming, supportive environment.
 Conventional medications may also be used to help manage the symptoms.
 The more the patient sticks to this regimen, the lower the risk of relapse.

 While relapse rates are higher than we would like to see, we encourage people not to focus so much on the statistics.
-Too many recovering addicts think that once they get a hold on their sober life and the symptoms recede, they are recovered.
+Too many recovering addicts think that once they get a hold of their sober life and the symptoms recede, they are recovered.
 With this mentality, it’s only a matter of time that these individuals put themselves in a position that they aren’t ready for, or they get too comfortable with their recovery and end up not working at it.
-With a realistic mindset, a personalized treatment regimen and continued care, success rates would be much higher.
+With a realistic mindset, a personalized treatment regimen, and continued care, success rates would be much higher.

 Could Better Care Make the Difference?

 A key factor in effective treatment is the type of care that is delivered.
 Though some rehabilitation centers are revamping their treatment modalities, recent examinations show that the majority of treatment centers are rooted in outdated methods.
-These outdated methods look at the drug using behavior only.
+These outdated methods look at drug-using behavior only.
 Though they may be effective at getting the addict clean, they don’t do much in terms of teaching the addict how to live a fulfilling, sober lifestyle and working through past problems.